How Banks Can Tackle the New Wave Of Digital Disruption With Managed Remote Teams?

 Escalating Operational Costs for Risk & Compliance Regulation: According to Citigroup, risk and compliance regulation spends account for 10% of the operational expenditures normally.
 However, the pandemic has doubled up the figure, following a rapid shift towards digital banking

-Legacy Systems SlowingDown the Process: Resources being often engaged in the manual management of the internal process, they have limited availability to address “risk and compliance” risks.
+Legacy Systems SlowingDown the Process: Resources being often engaged in the manual management of the internal process, have limited availability to address “risk and compliance” risks.
 Many processes are still adhering to legacy systems, which underpins their shortcomings to address operation process in the Covid-19 scenario.

 Technical Incompetence Becoming a Barrier: Though AI (Artificial Intelligence) supported new age technology is already in place, building in-house capabilities to run the legacy systems clubbed with technology is still a distant dream.
 Moreover, it is commercially unviable.
 Finding people with the necessary technical competence and experience is another hitch down the line.

 Why Traditional Offshoring is No More Viable to Meet the Current Demands

 Offshoring trends have been in the financial premises for a decade backbit has, however, evolved significantly in recent times.
 “Megadeals” for a specific segment of the banking process once dominated the market.
 Today, the industry is embracing a multi-sourced ecosystem model, where the traditional system falls short in every possible aspect.